JosephLenton/PHP-Error/Readme.md

 When an error strikes, the page is replaced with a full stack trace, syntax highlighting, and all displayed to be readable.

-It works on ajax requests, displaying the server side error in the browser when it occurres, and pauses the request allowing you to automatically retry it.
+### Works with Ajax too!

+If the server errors during an ajax request, then the request is paused, and the error is displayed in the browser.
+You can then click to automatically retry the last request.

 ![ajax server stack trace](http://i.imgur.com/WRgug.png)